aswinks123/Helm/Helm-Complete-Projects/Containerized_API_Creation_and_Deployment/README.md

-# 🟣 PHASE-3 (phase-3-feature branch)
+# 🟡 PHASE-3 (phase-3-feature branch)

-In this phase we add the Helm unit test to test the chart
+In this phase we will add the Helm unit test to test the chart

-## 1. Install Helm Unit Test Plugin.
+## 1. Install Helm unit uest Plugin.
 This allows to perform unit test on helm charts

 ```
  helm plugin install https://github.com/quintush/helm-unittest --verify=false